parsingPhilipp/panda-parser/README.md

 - generic split/merge training, in partiuclar for LCFRS and LCFRS/sDCP hybrid grammars [[Gebhardt (2018)]](no_yet)

-Due to the nature of the software development process (research), it was run on just 1-3 machines and should be consider unstable.
+Due to the nature of the software development process (research), it was run on just 1-3 machines and should be considered unstable.
 Interfaces are likely to be changed as needed for future extensions.
 Maintenance is limited to Kilian's professional involvement in academic research.

 ------------------------------------------------------------------------